tofrad/mnist/README.md

 # Digit Recognization on mnist Dataset

-A Repo to train a Digit Recognizer on the mnist dataset using tensorflow / keras
+A Repo to train a Digit Recognizer on the famous mnist dataset using tensorflow/keras

+The mnist dataset contains 28 x 28 grayscale Images of numbers between 0 - 9

 <table>
   <tr>